 Ramon Novarro: Mexican-born actor was first Latin American Hollywood superstar

-Mexican-born actor Ramon Novarro, the original Ben-Hur and one of MGM's biggest stars of the late '20s and early '30s, has his Turner Classic Movies' “Summer Under the Stars” day on Thursday, August 8, 2013.
-First, The Bad News: TCM will not be presenting any Ramon Novarro movie premieres.
-And that's quite disappointing.
-(Image: Ramon Novarro ca. 1925.)
+Mexican-born actor Ramon Novarro, the original Ben-Hur and one of MGM’s biggest stars of the late 1920s and early 1930s, has his Turner Classic Movies’ “Summer Under the Stars” day on Thursday, Aug.
+8. First, The Bad News: TCM will not be presenting any Ramon Novarro movie premieres.

 There’ll be no The Midshipman (1925), the first time Novarro was billed above the title (back then the official recognition of True Stardom) and featuring one of Joan Crawford’s earliest film appearances, or Forbidden Hours (1928), a vapid but great-looking The Student Prince in Old Heidelberg redux, with the always charming Renée Adorée as the commoner loved by His Majesty, Michael IV – that’s Novarro.
 Excellent prints of The Midshipman and Forbidden Hours can be found in the Warner Bros. film library; I watched both while working on my Ramon Novarro biography Beyond Paradise.
 Neither movie is great – not even close – but I can’t help lamenting a truly missed opportunity.
 (The recently repatriated The Arab is being restored.
 Hopefully it’ll be shown on TCM in the not-too-distant future.)